Something all sugar makers know: being in the woods is good for you.

 The Physical Health Benefits of Being Outside

 The human body seems equally on board.
 Studies show that outdoor time lowers inflammation and relieves pain, makes you feel more alive by increasing your energy, gives the immune system a boost, promotes a natural sleep pattern, protects adult vision and prevents myopia in children, as well as reducing the risk of preterm birth, and early death!
 (Something for people of all ages!)
 Add a daily walk in the outdoors, and you could be preventing cancer.
 Add a weekly three-hour hike, and you reduce the risk of heart attack.
 Amazing, right?
-And we haven’t even discussed the legion benefits of Vitamin D!
+And we haven’t even discussed the benefits of the Vitamin D you get while outside!

 There are Health Benefits in the Woods

 But there are extraordinary health benefits that belong to forests alone.
 Have you heard of “forest bathing“?
 Well, you have now!
 It’s medical-speak for being in the woods, an activity that has documented health benefits including lowering your heart rate, lowering your blood pressure, accelerating recovery from surgery and illness, increasing focus in kids with ADHD, and, of course, stress relief.
 In fact, forests are so powerfully good for you that the smell of a forest alone has positive health ramifications.
 Same goes for exposure to a wooded view!

 The Case for Backyard Maple Syrup Making